mevdschee/php-crud-api/README.md

     }
 ```

 NB: You may sort on multiple fields by using multiple "order" parameters.
+You can not order on "joined" columns.

 ### Pagination